 Pictured above: a dog on Latitude 36 Bermudagrass.

-NorthBridge is is a tough bermudagrass cultivar known for its cold tolerance and for its early spring green-up.
+NorthBridge is a tough bermuda grass cultivar known for its cold tolerance and for its early spring green-up.
 Its tensile strength and aggressive rooting make it one of the most durable choices for pets.
 Like Celebration, its aggressive rooting allows for it to be used for golf and sports applications.
-NorthBridge is a finer-bladed bermudagrass like Latitude and has Latitude’s color.
+NorthBridge is a finer-bladed bermuda grass like Latitude and has Latitude’s color.
 For more information, click here.

 Latitude 36 Bermudagrass

 Latitude is one of the prettiest of these three bermuda grass options.
 Its visual appeal often surpasses that of other bermuda grasses on the market.
 Latitude is also known for its cold tolerance and playability, and has a very fine texture.
 This grass can be found throughout stadiums and golf courses around the world.
 Click here to learn more about Latitude 36 and its characteristics.

 Pictured above from left to right: Celebration, NorthBridge and Latitude 36 Bermudagrass.

 How to Use Lawnifi Recover to Repair Damage